GoogleCloudPlatform/LabelCat/README.md

 1. In the GCP Console, go to the Manage resources page and select or create a new project.
    * [Go to the Manage Resources Page](https://console.cloud.google.com/cloud-resource-manager?_ga=2.144772156.-906058837.1536100239)
+1. Update settings.json to include your GCP Project ID and Compute Region.
 1. Make sure that billing is enabled for your project.
    * [Learn How to Enable Billing](https://cloud.google.com/billing/docs/how-to/modify-project)
 1. Enable the AutoML Natural Language APIs.